 The lovely and talented Keira Knightley.
 I was under the impression that she was from the UK, but apparently she’s actually from Florida.
 Obviously a conscientious individual who cares about her fellow man, being an organ donor and all:

 Agent Mulder, surely desiring to create a site involving aliens.
 The truth is out there, and so forth:

-The grand finale is a two-parter.
+Next up is a two-parter.
 This individual sent in not only their “ID,” but also a picture of themselves holding the ID, to further prove their identity.
 So, initially we received this:

 Followed shortly thereafter by:

 Below is what appears to perhaps be a French ID, aside from the fact that we suspect it may not be official and, in fact, it might even be homemade.
 Surely the finest colored pencils were used in order to replicate an official document, but with our collective keen eye we determined that this ID raised enough red flags for us to consider it most likely counterfeit: